angry-bender/forensicssetup/README.md

 64 Bit Windows 10 1904 or above setup as default with username `user` so profiles direct to `C:\users\user` (Failure to do so results in shortcuts and nimiplaces not mapping correctly)

+Virtualisation enabled in you're VM if you wish to use WSL

 ## Usage

 Right click on the start menu, and select Administrative Command Prompt